hoda-sa/Prosper/README.md

    **⚠️ IMPORTANT: Use `user_good` / `pass_good` for sandbox testing**

 3. **📊 SYNC TRANSACTIONS**: Click the *Sync Transactions* button to fetch your bank data
-   **This step is crucial to populate your account with transaction history**
+   **This step is crucial to fetch your most up to date transaction history**

-4. **Add a Transaction**: Log your first income or expense.
+4. **Add a Transaction**: Log your income or expense, important for cash transactions.
 5. **Set Budgets**: Define budgets for your expense categories.
 6. **Track Progress**: Monitor your financial goals and spending.